pblworks/technical-assessment/exercises/permissions-architecture-discussion/README.md

 - _Beta Publishing's authors must not see Acme's drafts._
 - _A PBLWorks support engineer can view any publisher's data to help debug._
-- _A teacher at District X can use projects from any publisher District X has licensed._

 Walk us through: